tundeiness/Real-Estate-Tycoon/README.md

 ## Exploratory Analysis
 ### Exercise 1.1 - Back to Basics: basic information about the dataset.
+- exploring basic information about the housing dataset.
+- plotting distributions of numeric and categorical features.
-- Checking the Head and Tails of the dataset.
+- segmentation of the housing dataset by 'property_type'.
+- visualizing a heatmap of feature correlations.

 ### Exercise 1.2 - Distribution of categorical and numerical features.
 - using Histograms